 - Be a collaborator in meetings with other facilitators to create new course specific resource materials.

 - Recognize the importance of building a strong sense of community where all members feel comfortable taking intellectual risks, making mistakes, and having fun while learning.

-- Create and provide supplemental materials, including worksheets, problem sets, practice exams, and review sheets that help members to master course material.
+- Create and provide supplemental materials, that may include worksheets, problem sets, practice exams, and review sheets that help members to master course material.

 - Utilize collaborative learning techniques and activities that encourage members to teach and learn from each other.

 - Work 3-4 hours/week (includes 2 hour/week study group meeting and preparation time).